isc-projects/stork/doc/install.rst

 Stork uses Go implementation for handling TLS connections, certificates and keys.
 The secrets are stored in the PostgreSQL database, in the `secret` table.

-For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 11 or later is required.
-It may work with
+For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) version 10 or later is required.
+Stork will attempt to run with older versions but may not work correctly.
-PostgreSQL 10, but this has not been tested.
 The general installation procedure for PostgreSQL is OS-specific and is not included here.
 However, please note that Stork uses pgcrypto extensions, which often come in a separate package.
 For example, a postgresql-crypto package is required on Fedora and postgresql12-contrib is needed on RHEL and CentOS.